 The Effect of Supply Chain Disruptions on P&C Insurance Carriers

-All of this comes after a tough two years of the Covid pandemic, the Suez canal blockage, and the blackout from Winter Storm URI in 2021.
+All of this comes after a tough two years of the Covid pandemic, the Suez Canal blockage, and the blackout from Winter Storm URI in 2021.
 In short, the supply chain is continuously being impacted by political and natural calamities.
 Other factors also cause supply chain disruptions, such as a shortage of skilled workers but they might not grab headlines.
 Seemingly, there is nothing as volatile as the supply chain and P&C insurance is always in risk mitigation mode.

-The domino effect of supply chain disruption
+The domino effect of disruption on supply chain risk insurance

 An Allianz 2022 Global Risk Barometer report indicated that 45% of companies have suffered a financial impact from recent supply chain issues.
 Supply chain risks are always interconnected and organizations bear the brunt on many levels.
-For example, a large multi-national corporation cannot replenish the exhausted supply of a key product because of port delays.
+For example, a large multinational corporation cannot replenish the exhausted supply of a key product because of port delays.
 This leads to a business interruption risk.
 This in turn causes reputational loss because the customer is depending on the cargo reaching in time.
 This is reflected in financial risk with a loss in sales revenue.
 This is just one more instance of the domino effect where supply chain risks can cause a cascading impact.

 U.S. business leaders ranked business interruption including supply chain disruption as the No. 1 supply chain risk for stateside companies in 2022